EC-CS-528-BU-Cloud-Computing/mlops-with-databricks/README.md

 ** **
 ## 1. Vision and Goals for the Project
-Our end goal is to give our collaborators a staring point to help them migrate to Databricks.
+Our end goal is to give our collaborators a starting point to help them migrate to Databricks.
 We want to give them enough information and documentation so that it is a seamless process.
 We will also have to contest databricks against the current platform they are using in order for them to know the advantages of using databricks over the other.

 ** **
 ## 2. Users/Personas of the Project

-*in progress*
+We will each assume some roles during this project, but we are also expected by our collaborators to be familiar with all aspects of the project.
+We have been asked to have experience with all aspects of Databricks, even if we may frequent some types of assignments more than others.

+It would be difficult not to specialize.
+We are tasked with working on end-to-end systems (raw data -> production machine learning) on two public cloud platforms.
+It should be expected that each member of the team will be more familiar with AWS or Azure, though we will strive for equal familiarity in both.
+Additionally, Databricks can handle many programming lanauges and paradigms (e.g., Apache Spark pipelines & MLflow).
+We will have to divy up developement likely leading to unintentional specialization.

+We have outlined some of the focus areas for each

 Alan - Exploring Microsoft Azure Databricks
 Rifat - Exploring Microsoft Azure Databricks

+...**Wait!** ...**I just realized this section is about the "client" not the member of the team working on the project!!!!**

 ** **
 ## 3. Scope and Features of the Project